Ben-G/TIL/Reading/Book_Notes/Successfull_Construction_PM.md

 - **Prepare a project plan** that combines tasks, milestones, staffing, materials
 - Mobilisation checklist (ensure staff is available and first tasks are lined up)
 - Risk review, reviewed at least bi-monthly, contains major risks and mitigations

+## Chapter 2 - Starting the Project

+- Careful not to focus too much on first milestone and instead think a lot about planning that's required
+- Top priority: set up office with power & internet
+- Plan site for future expansion; avoid having to move office in order to bring in large equipment
+- Focus on setting up site for safety (signage, tool storage, etc.)
+- Issue Welcome packs with basic info to workers
+- Project Induction/Briefing for each team member
+- Project Manager should go over rules and responsibilities on the site for each new staff
+- Consider all site setup steps:
+  - Set up Site Hours, Accomodation, Transportation, Fencing and Security, Parking Areas
+  - Traffic diversions and road closures if necessary
+  - Stormwater drainage to protect laydown area, offices and access routes from flooding
+  - Signage/postings/lighting
+- **Set up Document Control System**
+  - On large project, separate document control person
+  - Set up correspondence registers and maintain them
+  - Staff should be allocated to track documentaiton progress, to ensure it isn't a blockers
+- **Preconstruction Survey and Photographs**
+  - If working close to existing structures; do a pre-construction survey to capture state of them before construction begins
+    - Create report from these photos and hand to clients
+- **Accepting Handover of Work Areas**
+  - Before starting work, ensure the work area you're receiving is in state specified in contract
+  - Record handover date, state of work area + survey photos
+- **Survey and setting-out**
+  - Information on where to start building new structure should be provided by client
+  - Ensure exact location and elevation is known before setting out new structure
+  - *Nice anecdoate of using prefab wall panels for a casino, where it later turned out they didn't fit due to incorrect size information.
+Contractor had confused inside edge of brick wall with outside edge, resulting in room that was too small.*
+- Set up communication channels between all stakeholders